-Gay Analogy may sound off-putting to some non-gay Christians but analogy is a principled way to understand God’s will in the Bible.
+Gay Analogy may sound off-putting to some Christians but analogy is a biblical way to understand God’s will in the Bible.

-Jesus Himself used analogy to convey Biblical truth when He said, "The kingdom of heaven is like..."
-That is teaching by analogy.
+Jesus used analogy to convey biblical truth when He taught that, "The kingdom of heaven is like..."
+Matthew 13:44.

-According to Dr. Robert Gagnon, Anti-gay Evangelical author and Professor of Greek and New Testament at Pittsburg Theological Seminary:
+According to Dr. Robert Gagnon, Anti-gay Evangelical author and Professor of Theology at Houston Baptist University:

 "The proper purpose of engaging in analogical reasoning is to assess what categories best fit the issue in question through comparison-cases that share the greatest number of correspondences."